HL7/US-Core-STU3/pages/_includes/us-core-allergyintolerance-intro.md

 **Profile specific implementation guidance:**

-* Representing No Known Allergies: No Known Allergies will be represented using the US Core-AllergyIntolerance profile with appropriate negation code in AllergyIntolerence.code.
+* No Known Allergies may be represented using the US Core-AllergyIntolerance profile with appropriate negation code in AllergyIntolerence.code.

 #### Examples